 SECA STUDENT PROFILE

 Although all students are eligible to apply to SECA, in order to succeed in a challenging and rigorous high school and collegiate environment, prospective students must have the potential for high academic achievement.
 Generally speaking, students should meet the following five criteria:

 - Potential and motivation for excellent school attendance and citizenship, with minimal discipline issues

 - Strong personal desire and determination to attend a four-year university

-- Excellent potential to prosper, with support, both academically and socially, in a highly rigorous College Preparatory (Honors) and/or Advanced Placement curriculum at the Academy, and in fully transferable (IGETC Protocol) college classes
+- Excellent potential to prosper, with support, both academically and socially, in a highly rigorous College Preparatory (Honors) and/or Advanced Placement curriculum at the Academy, and is fully transferable (IGETC Protocol) college classes